JUDr. Petr Bříza, LL.M., Ph.D.

 Membership in arbitral, vocational, proffesional and advisy institutions and boards

-- Arbitrator of the Arbitration Court attached to the Economic Chamber of the Czech Republic and Agricultural Chamber of the Czech Republic
+- Arbitrator and member of the board of the Arbitration Court attached to the Economic Chamber of the Czech Republic and Agricultural Chamber of the Czech Republic

 - Commission for European Law of the Government Legislative Council